TidyTabGroups/TidyTabGroups/README.md

 ## How to Install

-To install Tidy Tab Groups, you have two options:
+To install Tidy Tabs, you have two options:

 **You can install it from the [Web Store](https://chromewebstore.google.com/detail/tidy-tab-groups/fohgbkobjdckaapjimleemkolchkmebf) on Chromium-based browsers** or you can follow the steps below to install it manually: